KEXP-FM: Championing the "Seattle sound" (1985–1992)

-Strife and change in the '90s
+Strife and change in the '90s (1992–2001)

 In November 1992, seeking to professionalize the station's sound, KCMU management made the decision to dismiss nine volunteer disc jockeys to add two syndicated radio programs to the lineup: World Cafe from WXPN in Philadelphia and Monitoradio, produced by The Christian Science Monitor.
 The decision caused an outcry and led KCMU supporters to organize as Censorship Undermines Radio Station Ethics, abbreviated CURSE.
 Protests centered around the changes and their near-unilateral implementation.
 Management further inflamed tensions after firing one volunteer reporter, Dick Burton, who discussed the controversy in a newscast; station manager Knab stated that Burton had violated a station policy barring on-air criticism of KCMU and then suspended the station's volunteer news staff.
 In response, the news staff presented their resignations; one DJ, Riz Rollins, resigned; and CURSE encouraged listeners to withhold donations.
 It circulated flyers reading "KCMU Is Dying", with Poneman arguing that Knab and other paid staff wanted to turn KCMU into a "baby NPR, middle-of-the-road, vaguely alternative, soft-rock radio station".
 Several labels, including Sub Pop, Capitol Records, and C/Z Records, withheld record service to the station.
 The dispute reached the front page of Billboard, which called KCMU "one of the most influential commercial-free stations in the country".
+Knab later defended his decisions as stemming from a desire by university leadership to grow the station.

-The fight between KCMU management and CURSE, which led to KCMU discontinuing broadcasting between 1 and 6 am, made its way to the United States District Court for the Western District of Washington in January 1993.
+The fight between KCMU management and CURSE, which led to KCMU discontinuing broadcasting between 1 and 6 a.m., made its way to the United States District Court for the Western District of Washington in January 1993.
 Three listeners and 11 staffers who claimed they were fired without warning argued in federal court that their First Amendment rights to free speech were being violated by KCMU, owned by the University of Washington, a state agency; they sued Knab and university director of broadcast services Wayne Roth.
 By the time of the lawsuit, 22 volunteers had left the station within two months.

 In August 1994, federal judge Thomas Samuel Zilly ruled in favor of the KCMU staffers in Aldrich v.
-Knab, finding the no-criticism policy set out by Knab was unconstitutional, ordering six of the 11 staffers reinstated.
-(None of the staffers reclaimed their positions.)
-By this time, the debate was ameliorated; World Café was bumped to weekends, and UW gave KCMU $20,000 to help it get financially back on track.
+Knab, finding the no-criticism policy set out by Knab was unconstitutional, ordering six of the 11 staffers reinstated; none of the staffers reclaimed their positions.
+By this time, tensions had cooled; World Café was moved to weekends, and UW gave KCMU $20,000 to help it get financially back on track.
 These moves reduced the impact of CURSE's decisions and helped bring back listeners and some record labels, resulting in a new KCMU that, per a profile in Rolling Stone, was sounding "more like the old KCMU".
+In a 2020 journal article, Christopher Cwynar noted that the early 1990s CURSE episode and change in focus mirrored the rise of the adult album alternative format in public radio as well as the demands toward professionalization that similar stations—including WXPN and KCRW in Santa Monica, California—experienced.